 online platform for young poets up to the age of 25.
 Here you’ll find features about poets and poetry, challenges and competitions to inspire your own writing, new writing from young poets, and advice and guidance from the rising and established stars of the poetry world.

-I’d like to end by saying how moved and inspired I was by this article written by Kate Clanchy about her work as a writer in the Oxford Spires Academy.
+I’d like to end by linking to this article written by Kate Clanchy about her work as a writer in the Oxford Spires Academy.
 I’ve also really enjoyed reading work written by her students which Kate has posted on Twitter.
-I will be looking for ways to share work written by St Gregory’s students when I can and I hope to be able to share with you some of my experiences as St Gregory’s Writer in Residence.

 Adding a link for the Centre for Literacy in Primary Education as it is full of brilliant ideas and resources.